What are Layer-2 solutions?

 Layer-2 solutions are becoming increasingly popular as the need for scalability grows.
 With the rise of dApps and NFTs, it is clear that Ethereum and other Layer-1 blockchains cannot keep up with the demand.

-Layer-2 solutions offer much-needed scaling and will only become more prevalent in the future.
-Expect to see more innovation and adoption of these solutions in the future.
+Layer-2 solutions like Base Chain offer a much-needed scaling solution and will likely become more prevalent in the future.
+Many expect to see more innovation and adoption of these solutions in the future.

-On the other hand, many argue that Ethereum's sharding update and the emergence of faster Layer-1 blockchains like Solana (with 65,000 TPS) and Near (with 400,000+ daily transactions) will reduce dependency on Layer-2 solutions.
+On the other hand, many argue that Ethereum's sharding update and the emergence of faster Layer-1 blockchains like Solana (with 65,000 TPS) and Near (400,000+ daily transactions) may reduce dependency on Layer-2 solutions.

-While it can’t be known which Layer-2 solutions will stand the test of time, it’s all but certain that the scalability space will continue to evolve and grow.
+While it can’t be known which Layer-2 solutions will stand the test of time, it’s all but certain that the scalability of blockchains will continue to evolve and grow.

-Now you know the basics of blockchain technology, it’s time to experience it for yourself.
+Now you know the basics of layer-2 blockchain technology, it’s time to experience it for yourself.